Cyber-Duck/Cyber-Duck.github.io/_posts/2014-06-17-deploying-a-codeigniter-application-to-multiple-ec2-instances-with-capistrano.markdown

 author: Ben
 ---

-**In this blog I am going to describe how we manage our [Codeigniter](http://ellislab.com/codeigniter) deployments across several load balanced [Amazon EC2](http://aws.amazon.com/ec2/) instances.
-But this should prove applicable for any PHP based application.**
+**In this blog I am going to describe how we manage our [Codeigniter](http://ellislab.com/codeigniter) deployments across several load balanced [Amazon EC2](http://aws.amazon.com/ec2/) instances, but this should prove applicable for any PHP based application.**

 I am not going to go into the benefits and advantages of scalable apps here.
 If you aren’t aware of why a set-up like this would benefit your application you probably shouldn’t be doing it.
 Please remember that running an application across multiple instances is usually not necessary for the majority of web apps.
 However if you think your project might benefit, here are some points we think are important to note before starting.